Questions for Learners

 Q What are Apprenticeships?

 An Apprenticeship is a structured training programme, specific to the needs of the learner, enabling them to gain knowledge and experience leading to a successful qualification.
 It is a mixture of on and off-the-job training enabling to gain qualifications relevant to their chosen occupation.
 Apprenticeships are available and are the ideal opportunity to gain valuable experience.
 Apprentices can work for a maximum of 40 hours per week and will be entitled to the same holidays as other employees at the business.
-Employers are responsible for wage and other employment costs – the national minimum wage for an apprentice is £3.40 per hour which applies to 16-18 year old Apprentices and those aged over 19 in the first year of their Apprenticeship.
-After this the national minimum wage applies from 16 upwards to earn a wage while learning.
-Training Officers/Assessors visit the learner in the workplace on a regular basis to meet with them and their employer to monitor progress and to carry out NVQ assessments.
+Employers are responsible for wage and other employment costs – the national minimum wage for an apprentice is £3.90 per hour which applies to 16-18 year old Apprentices and those aged over 19 in the first year of their Apprenticeship.
+After this the national minimum wage will apply.
+Training Officers/Assessors visit the learner in the workplace on a regular basis to meet with them and their employer to monitor progress and to carry out training assessments.
 Programme structures will vary.
 Some apprentices will attend the training centre weekly or fortnightly for off-the-job training.
 Others will be given additional self study materials to prepare them to undertake the qualifications that make up the apprenticeship framework.
-Attendance at training (or the completion of self study materials) is a compulsory part of the apprenticeship scheme.
+Attendance at training (or the completion of self study materials) is a compulsory part of the apprenticeship scheme and need to achieve the minimum requirement for 20% of the paid time in off the job training.

 Q Why would you want to be an Apprentice?